OfficeDev/office-js-docs-pr/docs/word/index-2.md

 # Word Add-ins documentation

-With Word add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in Word across multiple platforms, including Word for Windows, Word for the web, Word for Mac, and Word for iPad.
+With Word add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in Word across multiple platforms, including on Windows, Mac, iPad, and in a web browser.
 Learn how to build, test, debug, and publish Word add-ins.

 <ul class="panelContent cardsF cols cols3">
     <li>